 In Jorhat tea Cluster two types of withering process is being adopted by the tea factories.
 The first is the "Open Trough Withering" and second is the "Enclosed Trough Withering".
 In the first case, the area over the withering trough is kept open and the air from the withering fan passes from the bottom of the withering trough and released to the environment through the tea leaves.
-In the second case, the area over the withering trough is enclosed and the air from the withering fan is released to the environment through a single outlet after being passed through the tea leaves.
+In the second case, the area over the withering trough is enclosed and the air from the withering fan is released to the environment through the tea leaves.